heaven-born/SocialGroupApplication/README.md

 This application representing design solution for some aspects of abstract social network.

-The application requires **Cassandra** database version >= 3.11 to be installed or in can be started with embedded version (see Running section).
+The application requires **Cassandra** database version >= 3.11 to be installed or it can be started with embedded version of Cassandra (see Running section).
 Schemas and keyspaces will be created automatically.

 Following key set names are used